CrashPlan FAQs (Enterprise)

 How is CrashPlan licensed?

-CrashPlan Cloud is licensed by annual user subscription.
+CrashPlan is licensed by monthly user subscription.
 Each active user consumes a user subscription

 Is CrashPlan available outside of the US and Canada?